Preprint -- The Fundamental Distinction Between Films and Materials

 The impedance matching theory’s logical contradictions stem directly from film-material conceptual confusion:

-Fundamental Contradiction: The theory simultaneously claims:
+Fundamental Contradiction: The theory simultaneously claims11, 12:

-2. Absorption measurement requires energy reflection (reflection loss |RL| calculations)
+2. Absorption measurement requires energy reflection (reflection loss |RL| calculations, involving input impedance of film Zin)

 This contradiction emerged because theorists conflated: